Hit enter after type your search item

 $ git clean –n

 Only displays what will be removed by the clean command.
-It is useful if you are unsure about the file/directories that are untracked.
+It is useful if you are unsure about the files/directories that are untracked.
 Maybe, you want to double check before permanently deleting the files.

 The next section takes you through step by step for removing the untracked files and directors, but before that let us look briefly at what actually untracked files are.